-During an uninterrupted Actual Last Hour, play will continue until the end of the over in progress when 60 minutes have been played, or until 15 overs have been bowled, whichever is later.
+During an uninterrupted last hour, play will continue until the end of the over in progress when 60 minutes have been played, or until 15 overs have been bowled, whichever is later.

-12.11 Actual Last Hour - interruptions of play
+12.11 Last hour of match - interruptions of play

-If there is an interruption in play during the Actual Last Hour, the minimum number of overs to be bowled shall be reduced from 15 as follows:
+If there is an interruption in play during the last hour of the match, the minimum number of overs to be bowled shall be reduced from 15 as follows:

-- 12.11.1 The time lost for an interruption is counted from the call of Time until the time for resumption as decided by the umpires. - 12.11.2 One over shall be deducted for every complete 4 minutes of time lost. - 12.11.3 In the case of more than one such interruption, the minutes lost shall not be aggregated; the calculation shall be made for each interruption separately. - 12.11.4 If, at the commencement of the Actual Last Hour, an interruption is already in progress - 12.11.4.1 only the time lost after this moment shall be counted in the calculation. - 12.11.4.2 the over in progress at the start of the interruption shall be completed on resumption and shall not count as one of the minimum number of overs to be bowled. - 12.11.5 If, after the start of the Actual Last Hour, an interruption occurs during an over, the over shall be completed on resumption of play.
+- 12.11.1 The time lost for an interruption is counted from the call of Time until the time for resumption as decided by the umpires. - 12.11.2 One over shall be deducted for every complete 4 minutes of time lost. - 12.11.3 In the case of more than one such interruption, the minutes lost shall not be aggregated; the calculation shall be made for each interruption separately. - 12.11.4 If, when one hour of Playing time remains, an interruption is already in progress

+- 12.11.4.1 only the time lost after this moment shall be counted in the calculation. - 12.11.4.2 the over in progress at the start of the interruption shall be completed on resumption and shall not count as one of the minimum number of overs to be bowled. - 12.11.5 If, after the start of the last hour, an interruption occurs during an over, the over shall be completed on resumption of play.
 The two part-overs shall between them count as one over of the minimum number to be bowled.

-12.12 Actual Last Hour - intervals between innings
+12.12 Last hour of match - intervals between innings

-If an innings ends so that a new innings is to be started during the Actual Last Hour, the interval starts with the end of the innings and is to end 10 minutes later.
+If an innings ends so that a new innings is to be started during the last hour of the match, the interval starts with the end of the innings and is to end 10 minutes later.

-- 12.12.1 If this interval is already in progress at the start of the Actual Last Hour then, to determine the number of overs to be bowled in the new innings, calculations are to be made as set out in clause 12.11. - 12.12.2 If the innings ends after the Actual Last Hour has started, two calculations are to be made, as set out in clauses 12.12.3 and 12.12.4.
-The greater of the numbers yielded by these two calculations is to be the minimum number of overs to be bowled in the new innings. - 12.12.3 Calculation based on overs remaining: - At the conclusion of the innings, the number of overs that remain to be bowled, of the minimum in the Actual Last Hour, to be noted.
+- 12.12.1 If this interval is already in progress at the start of the last hour then, to determine the number of overs to be bowled in the new innings, calculations are to be made as set out in clause 12.11. - 12.12.2 If the innings ends after the last hour has started, two calculations are to be made, as set out in clauses 12.12.3 and 12.12.4.
+The greater of the numbers yielded by these two calculations is to be the minimum number of overs to be bowled in the new innings. - 12.12.3 Calculation based on overs remaining:

+- At the conclusion of the innings, the number of overs that remain to be bowled, of the minimum in the last hour, to be noted.

-- If this is not a whole number it is to be rounded up to the next whole number. - Two overs, for the interval, to be deducted from the resulting number to determine the number of overs still to be bowled.
+- If this is not a whole number it is to be rounded up to the next whole number.

+- Two overs, for the interval, to be deducted from the resulting number to determine the number of overs still to be bowled.